lukaszlach/magento-docker/README.md

 VERSION=1.9 make rebuild
 ```

-After all steps are done you should be able to access `http://magento.local` in your web browser, as well as all other containers listening on ports listed above.
-Keep in mind to run this once only when starting new project, otherwise all your data will be lost.
+These commands will install and pre-configure Magento instance.
+After all steps are done you should be able to access `http://magento.local` in your web browser, as well as all other containers listening on HTTP ports listed above.

+> Keep in mind to run `rebuild` once only when starting new project, otherwise all your data will be lost.

 To stop all containers run: